Transport out of locally broken detailed balance: Two Coulomb islands in series

 All these can be cast into the electrostatic term of the Hamiltonian of the system: \be H=\sum_i E_i(n_i-n_{{\rm g}i})^2+J(n_1-n_{{\rm g}1})(n_2-n_{{\rm g}2}), \ee where $n_i=Q_i/e$ is the number of electrons in each island.
-Let us restrict here to the simplest configuration with up to one extra electron in the system, i.e. the charge configuration of the system is described by the three states $(n_1,n_2)$: $(0,0)$, $(1,0)$ and $(0,1)$.
+Let us restrict here to the simplest configuration with up to one extra electron in the system.
+This is the case at low temperatures, $\kBT\ll E_i,J$, which for typical experimental situations is around 100~mK.
+The charge configuration of the system is then described by the three states $(n_1,n_2)$: $(0,0)$, $(1,0)$ and $(0,1)$.

 Tunneling events are charaterized by the energy cost $U_{ji}$ (the Coulomb gap) for electrons tunneling from region $i$ to $j$, which read: